JojoYang666/jojo_notes/content/docs/systemdesign/Replication/multi_leader_replication.md

 ### Clients with offline operation
 Multi-leader replication is appropriate - if you have an application that needs to continue to work while it is disconnected from the internet

+each local device has a local db that acts as a leader which can be considered as datacenter

+### Callaborative editing

+## Handling Write Conflicts